 Google Indexometer

-Tracking Google’s Indexing Rate every month.
+Tracking Google’s indexing rate every month

-October 2025 Indexing Rate:
+November 2025 Indexing Rate:

 Sample size